zhchuu/zhchuu.github.io/_posts/2021-05-03-a-simple-example-to-show-how-gcc-compiler-optimizes-the-operations-on-scalar.md

 ---
 layout: post
-title: "A Simple Example to Show How Compiler Optimize the Operation on Scalar"
+title: "A Simple Example to Show How GCC Compiler Optimizes the Operations on Scalar"
 date: 2021-05-03
 categories: blog
 permalink: /:categories/:year/:month/:title.html